-With respect to the Policies after the Tender Offer, please refer to the abovementioned "(2) Background and purpose of the decision to undertake the Tender Offer as well as management policies after the Tender Offer" in "1.
+With respect to the Policies after the Tender Offer, please refer to the abovementioned sections "(2) Background and purpose of the decision to undertake the Tender Offer as well as management policies after the Tender Offer," "(5) Policies for reorganization, etc. after the Tender Offer, items related to so-called two-step acquisition," and "(6) Likelihood of delisting and the reasons" in "1.
 Objectives of the Tender Offer."